-Do you enjoy reading but have a hard time holding up a book due to weakness in your arms?
-A book stand might be able to help you solve that.
+Do you enjoy reading but have a hard time holding up a book due to poor grip in your hands and/or weakness in your arms?
+A book stand might be able to help you stabilize a book for relaxing reading.

-Book stands come in various styles to cater to your reading needs.
-They allow you to put the book down and read without straining your arms.
+Book stands come in various styles to meet your reading needs.
+It provides a place to position the book and read without straining your arms.

 16. Adaptive Golf Club